mfinelli/recueil/IMPLEMENTATION.md

   when attempting to fetch resource.") with no indication of which of several fetch calls across the pipeline had actually failed.
 Fixed by wrapping each one with context and a proper `.cause` chain.
-- **Multi-frame capture**: see DESIGN.md §3h for the full account — a genuine
+- **Multi-frame capture** (now fixed): see DESIGN.md §3h for the full account.
-  hang, not a timeout, tracked down to one real, confirmed, and fixed bug along the way (a missing `globalThis.singlefile` assignment `content-frame-tree.js` depends on) that nonetheless did not resolve the actual hang.
-Deferred with the investigation's findings preserved rather than re-attempted blind next time.
+  The symptom — `getPageData()` hanging plus Firefox's "Receiving end does not exist." the moment `removeFrames` flipped to `false` — was a missing **background frame-tree relay**, not anything on the content side.
+On Firefox (native `globalThis.browser`), `content-frame-tree.js` hands each frame's DOM to the top frame via `browser.runtime.sendMessage` and expects the background to forward it to `frameId: 0`; with no such listener the send both rejected and never delivered, so collection never completed.
+Two prior source-reading theories (notably a missing `globalThis.singlefile` assignment) pointed at the content side and didn't fix it — instructive because the leg they addressed is one the code only sometimes takes, falling through to the `runtime.sendMessage` transport that actually had no receiver.
+Chrome was never affected (`globalThis.browser` is `undefined` there, so the collector coordinates in-page via `postMessage`).
+Fixed with `background/frame-tree-relay.js`, modeled on `SingleFile-MV3`'s own `frame-tree/bg/frame-tree.js`, and confirmed in a real capture.

 ### Still ahead

-Queue-driven capture (alarm-driven polling, opening a tab nobody has open, waiting for it to load, running the same capture pipeline, closing it, `fail`-ing on timeout) and the bookmark-list menu (pulling the D1 mirror for popup display) — both fully independent of multi-frame capture, no forced ordering between them.
-Multi-frame capture itself, revisited later with actual runtime debugging rather than more source-reading.
+Queue-driven capture (alarm-driven polling, opening a tab nobody has open, waiting for it to load, running the same capture pipeline, closing it, `fail`-ing on timeout) and the bookmark-list menu (pulling the D1 mirror for popup display) — no forced ordering between them.
 Safari packaging, whenever that becomes a priority — mechanical (Xcode-wrapped, same source), not attempted yet.